Internships for Credit

 - Minimum numbers of credits within a department may be required in order for a student to be able to earn credit from that department.
 For policies, consult the departmental web page or speak to your academic advisor.

-- Note: If any student questions the legitimacy of an advertised internship (questionable interview practices, the expectation of investing personal money in an opportunity, being asked to work in a private residence, etc.), he or she should notify a CDPA staff or Internship Team member immediately before committing to an opportunity.
+- Note: If any student questions the legitimacy of an advertised internship (questionable interview practices, the expectation of investing personal money in an opportunity, being asked to work in a private residence, etc.), he or she should notify a Career Center staff or Internship Team member immediately before committing to an opportunity.